FlashpointProject/fpclib/doc/source/advanced.rst

 Advanced Stuff
 ##############

-This is an advanced tutorial on using fpclib to curate games for Flashpoint.
+This is an advanced tutorial on using fpclib to curate games/animations for Flashpoint.

 It is recommended that you read :doc:`The Basics </basics>` before moving on to this tutorial.